 Our gay summer adventure in Scania started with a 4-days Gay City Trip to Malmö.
 We attended Malmö Pride and were able to explore the bike-friendly South Swedish city.
 But this was just the beginning.
 We had planned a full 5-days itinerary for South Sweden beginning with the so-called granary of Sweden.
 By the way, the English translation of the South Swedish county Skåne is Scania.
 Therefore, we will use both words in this article.

-The first stop was Mölle, the sleepy little fisher village in the northwestern part of Scania.
-Even the windy rainy weather had its charm creating this special rough but exciting atmosphere.
-Especially for us outdoor enthusiast, it also meant to be the perfect condition for long hikes to and around Kullaberg.
+So, the first stop of our gay-friendly summer road trip around Skåne was Mölle, the sleepy little fisher village in the northwestern part of Scania.
+Even the windy rainy weather had its charm, creating this special rough but exciting atmosphere.
+Especially for us, outdoor enthusiasts, it also meant to be the perfect condition for long hikes to and around Kullaberg.
 But first things first.
 We started with a visit to the picturesque little harbor of Mölle with its great view of Kullaberg’s Nature Reserve and our hotel, the Grand Hotel Mölle.

-The third biggest city of Sweden has a charming, Scandinavian, and rather relaxing atmosphere.
+The third-biggest city in Sweden has a charming, Scandinavian, and rather relaxing atmosphere.
 We arrived at Malmö Central Station with the train coming from Copenhagen Airport.
 Historical houses in Scania style, lighthouses, and many bikers on bikeways, that is how you could describe our first days in Malmö.

 Hiking around the Fisher Village Mölle & Kullaberg

 But before we could even start our hike, it started to rain cats and dogs.
-Well, nothing could dampen our mood anyways.
-We just had to reschedule our hike at Kullaberg Nature Reserve to the next morning.
-After a good night sleep and a rich breakfast, we arrived at the lighthouse Kullen after a short drive.
+Well, nothing could dampen our mood anyway.
+We just had to reschedule our hike at Kullaberg Nature Reserve for the next morning.
+After a good night’s sleep and a rich breakfast, we arrived at the lighthouse Kullen after a short drive.
 The view of the Kattegat shoreline was spectacular.
-We couldn’t resist to just sit down and to soak in this special moment.
+Obviously, we couldn’t resist just sit down and soaking in this special moment.
 Especially, since we still had some time before our lunch appointment.
-Hence, we decided to hike along the coast in a southeastern direction over wide green grass fields and through herds of sheep always accompanied by uncountable seagulls.
-The grass weighed in the wind while we walked hand in hand along the stormy sea.
+Hence, we decided to hike along the coast in a southeastern direction over wide green grass fields and through herds of sheep, always accompanied by uncountable seagulls.
+The grass weighed in the wind while we walked together along the stormy sea.

 Hiking through the rough nature of Scania and the fresh air of the coast made us hungry.
 It was time for our first gay couple story and some amazingly delicious lunch.
 We meet Andy and Matti, the gay couple running a café right where the ‘Swedish Sin of Molle’ was born.